Zenchiyu/POLAR-background-prediction/logbook/README.md

 - Added `normalized pull` = `pull/new_std` but didn't add it in every plot.
 The threshold stays the same as before.
 - Fixed errors with `len()` in the scatter plots of the interactive plot that used mpl-interactions.
 - Fixed dataframe index of `data_df`.
+- Tried to create cluster intersections with Nicolas Produit using for loops through some variable-sized array.
+- Abandonned that code and used pandas dataframe merge + some other operations to get the cluster intersections.
+- Found that the merge didn't keep the unix time order nor the index from `data_df`.
+- Fixed it by setting the sort argument to True and putting back the correct index after the merge.
+- Fixed `discard_w`.
+There was an issue with the ending points.
+- Cleaning a part of my code

 ### Some interesting links